fabric8io/fabric8/docs/overview.md

 ## Overview

+Fabric8 provides an integration and management platform above the [Kubernetes Platform](http://kubernetes.io).

+So Fabric8 works great with [Docker](http://docker.io/) and implementations of Kubernetes such as [OpenShift V3](http://openshift.github.io/), [Project Atomic](http://www.projectatomic.io/) and [Google Container Engine](https://cloud.google.com/container-engine/).

-Fabric8 2.x provides an integration platform above [Docker](http://docker.io/), [Kubernetes](http://kubernetes.io) and the [Kubernetes extensions defined in OpenShift Origin](http://openshift.github.io/).
-For non-linux platforms which don't support docker we have a [Docker Emulation Layer](emulation.html).
+For non-linux platforms which don't yet support native Docker we have [Jube](jube.html) which is an open source pure Java implementation of Kubernetes.

-Kubernetes is supported on Google & Microsofts clouds, by OpenShift v3 (on premise and public cloud), by Project Atomic and VMware; so it's increasingly becoming the standard API to PaaS and Container As A Service on the hybrid clouds.
-So it makes sense for fabric8 to be optimised to run well on top of Kubernetes so it can reuse Container As A Service across the open hybrid cloud.
+Kubernetes is supported on Google and Microsofts clouds, by OpenShift V3 (on premise and public cloud), by Project Atomic and VMware; so it's increasingly becoming the standard API to PaaS and _Container As A Service_ on the open hybrid clouds.
+[Jube](jube.html) then helps extend Kubernetes to run Java based middleware on any operating system which supports Java 7.

 #### How it all fits together

 * Docker provides the abstraction for packaging and creating Linux based lightweight containers
-* Kubernetes provides the mechanism for running docker containers on multiple hosts (like a distributed systemd) together with networking them together
+* Kubernetes provides the mechanism for orchestrating docker containers on multiple hosts (like a distributed systemd) together with networking them together
 * Kubernetes extensions provides the packaging, templating and building mechanisms

 #### Kubernetes model